-Chemically, Kawakawa contains pain-blocker myrsticin, eugenol which is an antiseptic, and antioxidant lignins.
+Chemically, Kawakawa contains analgesic 'pain-blocker' and anti-inflammatory, anti-microbial, antioxidant myrsticin, eugenol which is an antiseptic, and antioxidant lignins.
 It is rich in iron, magnesium and vitamins.

 We preserve the effectiveness of all these natural chemical actives in our Kawakawa extract.
 To ensure they are not lost quickly in our products like Frankie Kawakawa Balm, an additional antioxidant must be added.
 We use a rich natural Vitamin E antioxidant as a natural preservative in our Kawakawa Balm.

 Read on to find out why these incredible natural Kawakawa actives can help repair eczema-prone skin.

 To be eligible to display the EANZ logo products must be created or intended for use by people with eczema or sensitive skin conditions and meet the acceptance standards set by the EANZ.

 The presence of the EANZ logo helps people recognise products that are suitable for care of eczema or sensitive skin, and make informed purchase decisions to help manage eczema and sensitive skin.